 - Most CCPL material circulates for 21 days.

 - There are several ways to determine when materials are due.

 - Your checkout receipt - The receipt you get at checkout has the date that each item is due.

 - The CCPL Telephone line - By calling (410.386.4456 and in Mt Airy 301.829.5290) and following the prompts, you can hear a list of the items you have on loan and their due dates.
 Please note that this service will be discontinued December 31, 2018.

 - The library catalog - Use the library catalog, either in the branch or from home.
 Select My Account and follow the steps.

-- When using the telephone line or library catalog, please have your library card and password available.
+- When using the library catalog, please have your library card and password available.
 If you don't have a password, ask at any library desk.

 - Movies are free and can be borrowed for 7 days.
 After a movie has been in collection for 2 months, you will be able to renew it online.

 - Video games circulate for 7 days

 - CCPL material may be returned to any CCPL branch.
 We provide 24/7 return boxes for your convenience.